How long does it take for babies to digest food?

 The Importance of Digestion in Growing Babies

-In fact, proper digestion is so important that most doctors believe you can even predict some diseases based on how your baby’s digestive system is working.
+Proper digestion is so important that most doctors believe you can even predict some diseases based on how your baby’s digestive system is working.
 For example, premature infants may be more likely to develop respiratory infections because their immune systems aren’t fully developed yet.
 And poor gut health can lead to eczema or food allergies later in life.
-So it’s definitely worth paying attention to what your baby is eating and drinking—digesting correctly will help him/her stay healthy throughout his or her life!
+So it’s worth paying attention to what your baby is eating and drinking—digesting correctly will help him/her stay healthy throughout his or her life!

 As parents, we are constantly reminded of the importance of our children getting enough sleep, eating a balanced diet, and getting plenty of exercise.
 However, we often overlook the importance of digestion in our children’s overall health and development.